Have you Been Charged with Selling Marijuana in Georgia?

 O.C.G.A. §16-13-30(j) states, it is unlawful for any person to manufacture, deliver, distribute, dispense, administer, purchase, sell, or possess with intent to distribute marijuana.

-A suspect was convicted of selling marijuana in violation of O.C.G.A. §16-13-30 to an undercover police officer.
+A suspect was convicted of selling marijuana in Georgia in violation of O.C.G.A. §16-13-30 to an undercover police officer.
 The officer drove to a Holiday Inn to meet with the suspect who his informant had said sells marijuana.
 The suspect told the officer to look in a sack in the back seat, and the officer saw approximately one pound of marijuana in there.
 The officer paid the suspect for the marijuana and then the suspect was subsequently arrested for selling marijuana.
 Puckett v.
 State, 178 Ga.
 App.
 143, (1986).

 What has to be Proven